Chip Kidd

-Charles Kidd (born 1964) is an American graphic designer known for book covers.
+Charles Kidd (born 1964) is an American graphic designer, editor and author, best known for his book covers.
+As of 2024, he is the vice president and art director at Knopf and editor-at-large for graphic novels at Pantheon.
+He is the author of two novels and numerous non-fiction books on comics and graphic design, with a particular interest in DC's Batman series.
+Kidd is the recipient of five Eisner Awards, the 2014 AIGA Medal and the 2007 American National Design Award for communication design.

 Early childhood

 Born in Shillington in Berks County, Pennsylvania, Kidd grew up being fascinated and heavily inspired by American popular culture.
-Comic books were his gateway into graphic design, with Batman and Superman populating some of his earliest childhood memories.
+He stated that he was introduced to graphic design through the 1966 Batman TV show and comic books featuring Batman and Superman.
 Kidd attended Pennsylvania State University, where he graduated in 1986 with a degree in graphic design.

 Career

 Throughout his career, Kidd has been a graphic designer, book designer, editor, author, lecturer and musician.
-According to Graphic Design: American Two, he has been credited with “helping to spawn a revolution in the art of America book packaging in the last ten years.”